rachelcolby11/portfolio-kami/_portfolio/1-wrapt.md

 layout: post
 title: Wrapt
 thumbnail-path: "img/wrapt.png"
-short-description: An app that lets users make and share lists of gifts they hope to receive.
+short-description: Bringing the joy back to giving!
+A one-stop shop for all your gift planning needs!
+Wrapt is a Ruby on Rails application that allows users to create a wishlist of gifts and view their friends’​ lists in one place.

 ---